Data-driven Optimal Filtering for Linear Systems with Unknown Noise Covariances: Background and Problem Formulation

-Under this assumption, the error covariance $P(t)$ converges to a steady-state value $P_\infty$, resulting in a steady-state Kalman gain $L_\infty=AP_\infty H^\intercal(HP_\infty H^\intercal + R)^{-1}$\cite{kwakernaak1969linear,lewis1986optimal}.
+Under this assumption, the error covariance $P(t)$ converges to a steady-state value $P_\infty$, resulting in a unique steady-state Kalman gain $L_\infty=AP_\infty H^\intercal(HP_\infty H^\intercal + R)^{-1}$\cite{kwakernaak1969linear,lewis1986optimal}.
 It is common to evaluate the steady-state Kalman gain $L_\infty$ offline and use it, instead of $L(t)$, to update the estimate in real-time.
+Furthermore, we note that the assumption of uncorrelated random vectors is sufficient to establish that Kalman filter provides the best \textit{linear} estimate of the states given the observations for minimizing the MSE criterion \cite[Theorem 2]{kalman1960new}.